wolfeidau/wolfeidau_site/content/resume.md

   * Bluetooth and Bluetooth Low Energy
   * Wifi

 I am also an avid contributor to open source, with a keen interested in networking, authentication, distributed systems and databases.
-I also work on some embedded systems development at the Hawthorn Hacker Space.
+I also work on some embedded systems development at the [Connected Community HackerSpace](http://www.hackmelbourne.org/).

 Outside of work I do a bit of cycling, fishing and I am currently learning Chinese in my spare time.